rscopes/rescope/doc/React.md

 ### reScopeProps

-Will replace the defined component with a ReScope Component that will render the defined Component with the desired stores data as props.
+Will replace the defined component with a ReScope Component that will render it with the desired stores data as props.

 ```